ajacksified/ajacksified.github.com/_posts/2011-11-02-new-game-conf-liveblog-2.markdown

 I've used images that people post to Twitter; *none of them are mine*.
 I've used small versions of the images and linked to the original posting.

+## Notes on Chromebooks
+Non-US residents will pick up physical devices.
+US residents will receive vouchers to order Chromebooks, which will be shipped to your house.

 ##Keynote by Paul Bakaus
 *Nov 1, 9:00 - 9:45*

+CEO of Zynga Germany, creator of jQuery UI, creator of Avis Engine